View Document Text

 investment vehicles we believe will help the client meet their objectives.

-Unmanaged Accounts
+Unmanaged Non-Discretionary Accounts

-From time to time, and at the request of a client, PURE agrees to maintain on its systems and report
+From time to time, and at the request of a client, PURE agrees to maintain its systems and report on

-services, investment monitoring, or investment recommendations or advice for investment holdings of
+monitoring, or investment recommendations or advice for investment holdings of the account.
+As a

-the account.
-As a result, accounts are not charged an advisory fee but are subject to any other
+result, accounts are not charged an advisory fee but are subject to any other custodian transactional

 Held Away Accounts